 My husband and I have been married for over half of my life.
 He is amazing and always super supportive of all my crazy dreams.
 When I told him I wanted to get some chickens a decade ago he might have looked at me strange but said “let’s do it”.
 I kept adding more chickens, then other farm animals, but he was always supportive.
-When I told him I wanted to move to a 150 year old fixer upper farmhouse that had a 2000 square foot barn….he definitely paused, but he agreed to follow my dreams (he doesn’t like to admit it but he totally loves being a farmer!).
+When I told him I wanted to move to a circa 1852 fixer upper farmhouse that had a 2000 square foot barn….he definitely paused, but he agreed to follow my dreams (he doesn’t like to admit it but he totally loves being a farmer!).
 Despite being someone who hates change, he has made my dreams his own.
-I was very excited when we moved into our house that he was finally able to get a space of his own!
+So I was very excited that this new house had an office, he deserved a place that he could make his own!

 I’ve always had free reign to decorate the house in my style.
 Mostly because he doesn’t care how things look as long as they function.
 But I wanted to let him take the reigns now that he had a space of his own.